mikhailshilkov/mikhailio-hugo/content/2016/01/fire-and-forget-in-service-fabric-actors/index.md

 title: Fire-and-forget in Service Fabric actors
 date: 2016-01-13
 tags: ["Actor Model", "Azure", "Akka.NET", "Service Fabric"]
-description: "At the [recent Webscale Architecture meetup](http://www.meetup.com/Webscale-Architecture-NL/events/225979118/) we discussed two implementations of the Actor model in the .NET ecosystem: [Akka.NET](http://akka.net) and [Azure Service Fabric Actors](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reliable-actors-introduction/).
-One important discussion was around **Ask** vs **Tell** call model.
-With **Tell** model, the Sender just sends the message to the Recipient without waiting for a result to come back. **Ask** model means the Sender will at some point get a response back from the Receiver, potencially blocking its own execution."
+description: "At the recent Webscale Architecture meetup we discussed two implementations of the Actor model in the .NET ecosystem: Akka.NET and Azure Service Fabric Actors.
+One important discussion was around Ask vs Tell call model."
 ---

 At the [recent Webscale Architecture meetup](http://www.meetup.com/Webscale-Architecture-NL/events/225979118/)